 Probably one of the most famous waterfalls in Iceland.
 This waterfall is very unique as you can walk behind it.
 If you want to walk behind it you should wear some waterproof trousers and jacket as you can get wet from all the mist.
 Also wear sturdy shoes as it can get slippery.

 It was on my bucket list to visit this place for a long time, so I was happy when I could finally cross it off.
+It is an off the beaten path attraction in Iceland.
 You need to come off road number 1 onto 242.
 This is going to be a bumpy ride now to the parking lot, but trust me it will be worth it!
 It takes about 15 minutes to get to the pool from the parking lot.
 The hike itself was really pretty as well.
 Mountains, rivers and waterfalls were all surrounding us.
 When we arrived we got changed in one of the changing rooms.
-Now this is not a 5 star hotel in terms of facilities, but the pool does have a 5 star hotel view.
+Now this is not a 5-star hotel in terms of facilities, but the pool does have a 5-star hotel view.
 The changing rooms were all dirty and men and women got changed in the same room.
 The pool itself is not regularly maintained, locals clean it once a year during summer.
 When we were there the ground was covered with algaes.
 It was built in 1923 and was the first pool which was used for swimming lessons.
 The pool is 25m long and about 10m wide.
 The water comes from a natural hot spring in the area.
 As it was a cold and rainy day the water felt nice and warm.
 We spent about 30 minutes swimming in the pool, then head back to the parking lot.
 Highly recommend this place!

 Awesome place to have a new facebook profile picture taken!
 This waterfall just looks epic.
 According the a legend there is treasure in a cave behind the waterfall.
 A wooden stairway brings you to a viewing platform on the top.
 There is a long hike beginning from here, which we had to miss out on, due to lacking time.
 There is a camp site here, which could be ideal if you want to have the waterfall all to yourself or snap a sunset, sunrise picture.